About the Children's Laureate

 - Lindsey Fraser - literary agent

-- Alyx Price - Consumer, Marketing and Communications Director at Scholastic UK, representing the Publishers Association Children's Group
+- Ian Lamb - Head of Children's Marketing and Publicity at Bloomsbury, representing the Publishers Association Children's Group

 - Professor Kim Reynolds - University of Newcastle

-How can I invite the Children's Laureate to visit my library?
+How can I invite the Children's Laureate to visit my school, library or festival?

-Please note that we have already had an extremely high level of interest from public libraries, and only a limited number of visits will be available.
+Please note that the Children's Laureate receives a huge volume of invitations, and only a limited number of events will be available.